-Creating citations in MLA format is designed to be easy and flexible.
-Since MLA style is used in the humanities, it relies heavily on sources from art, historical records, film and video.
-As these sources can be found on different platforms, the MLA container system was developed to accommodate flexible citation formats.
+Creating citations in MLA format is meant to be easy and flexible.
+When studying the humanities, you’ll rely heavily on sources from art, historical records, film and video.
+As you can find these sources on different platforms, the container system was developed to accommodate flexible MLA 8 citation formats.

 Use in-text or parenthetical citations when you paraphrase, quote or summarize another person’s work in your paper.
-The in-text citation should lead the reader to the full source citation in the Works Cited list easily.
+The in-text citation should lead the reader easily to the full source citation in the works cited list.

-Include the first element (usually author’s last name) and page number while creating MLA in-text citations.
+Include the first element (usually author’s last name) and page number for MLA in-text citations.

-For two authors, use ‘and’ to separate the names:
+If there are two authors, use “and” to separate the names:

 Although block quotations are formatted differently within the text, you’ll still need to include the citation.

 In-text or parenthetical citations are the first part of a citation.
-In MLA style, you’ll need to match each citation with a full source citation in your Works Cited page.
+In MLA style, you’ll need to match each in-text citation with a full source citation in your works cited page.

 Works Cited Source Citation

-Despite its flexibility, MLA citation format follows a basic form that includes author, title, location and publisher.
+Despite its flexibility, MLA citation format still follows a basic form that includes the author, title, location and publisher.

 Organizing Works Cited

-Once you’ve completed your paper, you’ll need to organize and finalize your Works Cited page.
-If you created a preliminary bibliography or works cited, go back and eliminate the sources you did not use in your paper.
+Once you’ve completed your paper, you’ll need to organize and finalize your works cited page.
+If you created a preliminary bibliography, go back and eliminate the sources you did not use in your paper.